7 Best Cameras for Capturing 360 Content in 2020

 Canon EOS 5D Mark IV

-With a Google rating of 4.8 and the ability to take extremely high-quality images, the only downside is its price.
+With a Google rating 4.8 and the ability to take extremely high-quality images, the only downside is its price.

 If you’re looking for a versatile and reliable camera to capture 360 footage, the Canon EOS 5D Mark IV is for you.